carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 #### Reliable Change Detection for External Files

-The Terraform state file takes care of tracking changes within `main.tf`, but a bit more work is needed for external files.
-There are a few issues with relying on Terraform's state for managing external changes:
+While the Terraform state file does a great job tracking changes within Terraform files, a bit more effort is needed when working with external files.
+There are a few issues with relying on Terraform's state for managing external
+changes:

-1. Updates to resources triggered by external changes need to occur before `terraform apply` runs.
-If changes happen after the apply phase completes, Terraform won’t detect them, and the state file will become out of sync with the actual infrastructure.
-As a result, Terraform won't recognize the new state until you run `terraform plan` and `terraform apply` again to reconcile the differences.
+1. Updates to resources triggered by external changes need to occur _before_ the apply phase, or Terraform won’t detect them.
+This causes the state file to fall out of sync with the live  infrastructure, requiring another `plan` and `apply` to reconcile the difference.

 2. Terraform doesn't have a consistent way to detect changes for multiple files across different environments.
-Natively, Terraform can only hash a single file.
-The workaround is to aggregate multiple files into a single zip and hash that, but zips are terribly inconsistent across environments because of metadata, file ordering and compression differences.
+Natively, Terraform can only compute a hash for a single file.
+A common workaround is to bundle multiple files into a zip and hash that instead.
+However, zips are highly inconsistent across environments due to differences in metadata, file ordering, and compression.
    This causes perpetual state changes between local development and GitHub Actions.

 To solve this, I wrote a Bash script based on a tutorial on [how to calculate an MD5 checksum of a directory] in a way that’s consistent across environments.